 Projects utilizing NE-CHPS should refer to the table below in order to determine their performance relative to the RI Building Energy Code.
-This is because school construction incentives shall be granted relative to the 2009 International Energy Conservation Code (IECC), but NE-CHPS is based on the 2012 version.
-The 2012 IECC is approximately 15% more stringent than the 2009 version.
+This is because school construction incentives shall be granted relative to the 2009 International Energy Conservation Code (IECC), but NE-CHPS 4.0 is based on the 2018 version.